PotatoBiscuit/Raycaster-W-Lighting/README.md

-# Basic-Raycaster
+# Raycaster with Lighting
-This is a raycaster that handles plane and sphere primitives
+This is a raycaster that handles plane and sphere primitives, as well as spotlights and point lights

 Compile Instructions (ignore any warnings):

-gcc raycast.c -o raycast -lm
+gcc raycast.c -o raycast --std=c99 -lm

 or use the Makefile